Thursday August 5th, 2021, 0600-1900

 I felt pretty energized most of the day, especially heading down.
 There were some good stretches of rock slab that made it possible to break into a controlled run, at least for a few steps.
 My shoe grip is trustworthy so long as the slab is dry but there are a lot of seeps interspersed, making the rock slick in places.
 By the road, everything was starting to hurt again.
 These steep descents are killer on the joints.
 At least my timing was good, as it just started to rain as I finished.
 It was around 1 pm.

 I went into the parking lot to search for a ride and found Owlcat in her van, doing trail magic.
-She hiked the trail with her dog a few years ago and is now supporting her thru-hiking boyfriend and friends through Maine.
+She hiked the trail with her dog a few years prior and was now supporting her thru-hiking boyfriend and friends through Maine.
 I scored a soda and some snacks.
 I forgot to mention that there have been several road crossings in past days where I found coolers or bags of snacks, but this was the first set-up where I got to meet the trail angel.
 She even had a journal for me to sign.

 They dropped me at the grocery store, the largest I’ve yet visited.
 I’d made a list of what I needed so that I could be efficient and not buy too much…this mostly worked.
 I realized that I should just get deli stuff for dinner rather than eat trail food.
-Outside, I repacked while hanging with a crew of NOBOs.
+Outside, I repackaged while hanging with a crew of happy NOBOs.
 They were all rocking Hyperlite packs and it turns out one of the guys, Strawberry, works for the company.
-A few also had Hyperlite umbrellas, which haven’t even been released yet.
+A few also had Hyperlite umbrellas, which haven’t even been released to the public yet.
 I found out one lady, Skunk, lives in Steamboat, so we exchanged numbers.
-It will be nice to know some people when I go back there to visit my aunt.
+It will be nice to know some people when I go back to visit my aunt.

 I also met Piper and Ace at the grocery, a pair of SOBOs.
 They mentioned that the town theater was airing a documentary, based off a book I read.
 It’s about how trees communicate with each other.
 Suddenly the town vortex was trying to exert its hold, as I really wanted to stay to watch the movie with them.
 Fortunately a trail angel with a large van had offered Team Hyperlite a ride back to trail, so I joined in.
 Jen even drove me to the gear store so I could buy a fuel canister.
-I didn’t get to see much of the town but it looks pretty touristy.
+I didn’t get to see much of the town but it looked pretty touristy.
 The are no hostels in town, just expensive motels.
 Without anyone to split the cost of a room, I had intentionally planned to just do an in and out.
 At least I accomplished this.

-Before hitting the trail, I stopped at the Hiker Hut, a hostel just .3 miles down the road from the trailhead.
-I just wanted to see the place, an off-grid bungalow retreat run by a guy that splits his time between here and India.
+Before hitting the trail, I stopped at the Hiker Hut, a hostel just 0.3 miles down the road from the trailhead.
+I only wanted to see the place, an off-grid bungalow retreat run by a guy that splits his time between it and India.
 Cannabis plants were growing throughout the garden and it definitely had what would be described as a hippy vibe.
 I might have stayed if I could have pitched my tent.
 Instead, I waited out the rain then went back to the trail.
 More NOBOs were hanging at the trailhead, offering me a wine cooler that I couldn’t refuse.
 I chatted with them for too long and it was after 6 pm when I finally started hiking.
 The town vortex almost got me this day but I broke free and felt really proud in doing so.

 I’d been hoping to get another 4 miles done this day but 2 was all I could manage.
 It was a beautiful evening and I arrived just in time to enjoy the last light on a picturesque pond.
 A perfect tentsite was right next to the water and there were a few rowboats and a canoe.
-I had just enough time to go for a swim, making up for my lack of showing in town.
+I had just enough time to go for a swim, making up for my lack of showering in town.
 I didn’t bother with the boats, even though I wanted to.
 They looked very heavy and I didn’t want to hurt my back…maybe if I’d had a partner.
 Lights out on an awesome and eventful day.